Returning to Practice in NS

 *PLEASE NOTE: The completion of the licensing process may take up to a maximum of 5 business days after the College receives all fees and documentation.

 NOTE: If you do not meet the 1200 hours requirement and have previously completed the national exam (PCE), you will be required to do a re-entry program.
-If you have not done the PCE process previously, you will be required to complete the PCE in order to be eligible for registration.
+If you have not done the PCE process previously, you will be required to complete the national written exam in order to be eligible for registration.